 Filing for bankruptcy relief can be a confusing decision, especially if your debts are relatively low.
-Many people wonder if they have enough debt to file bankruptcy.
-Let’s explore how much debt you need to file bankruptcy and other options to get rid of debt that you might want to consider before rushing into bankruptcy.
+Many people wonder if they have enough debt to file for bankruptcy.

 1) READ FIRST: What is enough debt to file bankruptcy?

-When people file bankruptcy, a common question is what debts can are eliminated in bankruptcy and how much debt do I need to file bankruptcy.
+When people file for bankruptcy, a common question is what debts can be eliminated in bankruptcy and how much debt do I need to file bankruptcy.
 Here are common debts to consider:

 - Unsecured debt (credit cards, medical debt, personal loans, etc.)

 - Secured debt (automobile, home)